 7 Ways to Outlive Your Biogenetics

-We all know there is no fountain of youth and that it is a combination of both our genetics and our lifestyle habits that determines our longevity.
-While many people rely on their family history to determine their lifespan, there are ways to outlive your biogenetics.
+A combination of our genetics and lifestyle habits determines our longevity.
+While many people rely on their family history to determine their lifespan, there are still ways to outlive your biogenetics.

-Read below for secrets to turning back the biological clock.
+Read our secrets to turning back the biological clock below.

 Defying the Genetic Odds

-The scientific view of what determines a life span or how a person ages has swung back and forth.
+The scientific view of what determines a lifespan has swung back and forth.
 From eating right, exercising and getting good medical care to a person’s genetics; it’s hard to know whether nature or nurture plays a bigger role.

-We do know, however, that a nutritious diet, positive health choices — such as not smoking — and regular exercise, all contribute to helping seniors feel younger and more energetic.
+We do know, however, that a nutritious diet, positive health choices and regular exercise all contribute to helping seniors feel more energetic.
 Now, emerging research into longevity indicates that mental and social activity are just as critical as physical activity when it comes to healthy aging.
-In addition to genes, your hobbies, leisure activities, sleep habits and a rich social network are among the factors that correlate with living longer.
+In addition to genes, hobbies, leisure activities, sleep habits and a rich social network are among the factors that correlate with living longer.

 - Genetic predisposition